Peter Lorre and Raymond Massey in "Arsenic and Old Lace"

 For whatever reason--inspiration on director Frank Capra's part, or just the manner in which the set was built--"Arsenic" was filmed in a very stagy way, most of the film taking place in one room, seen from the point of view of an imaginary audience, flat-on.
 Usually that's cause for criticism in a film, but in this case it works perfectly, because "Arsenic" is a play about being trapped in one place, helplessly watching what's going on there.
 This works especially well during the long, eerie, claustrophobic sequences in which various characters scamper through the shadows, dragging corpses around and nattering about poison and surgery and congenital madness.
 Whenever the camera comes in for a medium shot or close-up, it feels overintimate, as though we'd jumped onstage during a live performance.

 "Arsenic" was filmed at Warner Bros. in Burbank in 1941 while the hit stage play was still on Broadway.
 Most of the principles in the original cast were given time off to go to the West Coast to appear in the film, with the outrageous exception of Boris Karloff.
 The greedheads who were managing the stage show refused to let him go because box office receipts would go down during the two or three weeks he'd be away.
 For this crime against film culture they will be forever damned.
 Posterity now has the ability to see Josephine Hull and Jean Adair recreate their original state roles as the mercy-poisoning Brewster sisters--big whoop.
-But the brilliant coup de theatre in which a Jonathan Brewster played by Karloff indignantly declares that he killed a man because he said he looked like Boris Karloff will never be seen again.
+But the brilliant coup de theatre in which a Jonathan Brewster played by Karloff indignantly declares that he killed a man because he said he looked like Boris Karloff, is lost to us.

 Karloff and Peter did get to work together as a sort of reverse Jonathan-Dr. Eisenstein in the 1943 "Arsenic" knock-off movie "The Boogie Man Will Get You" (which does have its own discreet charms) and they eventually played Jonathan and Einstein together in a 1955 television version of "Arsenic," though by then they were both really too old for their roles.
 Still at the height of their creative powers at the time the original "Arsenic" was filmed, the game Anglo-Indian trouper and the wild Germanic-Jewish improvisationalist should have come up with something very special together, given the strength of the material and Capra behind the camera.
 Perhaps the great star duo of the Warners war years wouldn't have been Lorre and Greenstreet, but Lorre and Karloff.